jolet/tic-tac-toe/README.md

     ### Security
         - change your audio settings - (cordova Media plugin) - for playing audio effect after winning.
 If effect is not found, it will be downloaded from https://www.freesound.org/data/previews/162/162473_311243-lq.mp3 (I couldn't make local one in /res/success.mp3 to play)
-        - full network access - (cordova network plugin) - for showing network state change on screen
+        - full network access - (cordova network/media plugin) - for showing network state change on screen

     ### Privacy
         - approximate location (network based) - (cordova geolocation) - for showing location coordinates on screen